BodiAugustus/dev_site_2022/README.md

 #32.
 Constructed the ImgBox component.
 Created images/setImages useState to keep the image data.
 Created index/setIndex to keep track of images in the slide.
 Mapped over images.

 #33.
 Finished ImgBox component.
 Used a useEffect to handle the last slide in the array.
 Created the 2nd useEffect for the autoslide functionality.
 Finished all styling and adding in the picture data.
 Component complete.

+#34.
+Started on BookBox component.
+Used WebViewer to allow PDF embedding into the component using npm install @pdftron/webviewer --save.
+Copied public and core folders from node_modules into this project and paste them inside the public folder.
+Created new folder inside public called lib (library) and put ui and core folders inside it.
+Finished setting up the embedded pdf document - used imported code from the webViewer docs.
+Did styling.
+Component finished.